Clinical Research

 Stephen I. Goodman, MD

-Professor Goodman was a leader in the field of inborn errors of metabolism and founding member of the Society of Inherited Metabolic Disorders.
-Over his distingused 55 year carreer, his primary focus was glutaric aciduria type 1 and 2.
+Professor Goodman was a leader in the field of inborn errors of metabolism and founding member of the Society of Inherited Metabolic Disorders (SIMD).
+Over his distingused 55 year carreer, his primary research focus was glutaric aciduria type 1 and 2.
 Among other accomplishements, he described the first patient with GA1, identified the gene GCDH, and described the enzyme deficiency in GA1.
-He developed a mouse model that still used by several laboratories today to study GA1.
-He was invovled in many clinical studies describing the features of patients with GA1 and the initial guidelines for management.
+He developed a mouse model that is still used by several scientist to study GA1.
+He was invovled in many clinical studies describing the features of patients and development of the initial guidelines for management.

 • 💊 Decribed the first patients with GA1 [Link]